Tripouille/libftTester/README.md

 # libftTester (2019+)
 Tester for the libft project of 42 school (with personalized leaks checking on mac, using valgrind on linux)
 *If all your tests are OK and the moulinette KO you, please send an email with make sendfunction ex: make sendsubstr or contact me on slack/discord for improvements*
 Clone this tester in your libft repository, or somewhere else and customize the path to your libft project by changing the LIBFT_PATH variable inside the Makefile.
-Relative paths may not work correctly depending on the OS, so if you face any issues, try using an absolute path instead.
+Relative paths (`../`) may not work correctly depending on the OS, so if you face any issues, try using an absolute path instead (`/Users/****/`).

 ![alt text](https://i.imgur.com/EWmbpxx.png)